OpenPrograms/OpenPrograms.ru/libthread/README.md

 -- Initialize the library
 thread.init()

--- Function that prints the string several times with the 1-second interval. local function foo(str,n) for i = 1, n do
+-- Function that prints the string several times with a 1-second interval. local function foo(str,n) for i = 1, n do
     print(str)